 - Form CSA 1099R,

 Most public and private pension plans use the standard 1099-R Tax Form.
 If you received a distribution of $10 or more from your retirement plan, then you should receive a copy of Form 1099-R or some variation.

 2021 IRS 1099-R Form Instructions

 The internal revenue service has announced the 2020 versions of 1099-r forms and 5498, and their combined instructions.
 Federal Tax1099-R form used to report distributions from retirement plans, annuities, IRAs, and other sources.
-Form 5498 is used to report contributions to IRAs and particular other IRA-related information, including fair market value and necessary minimum distributions.
+Form 5498 used to report contributions to IRAs and particular other IRA-related information, including fair market value and necessary minimum distributions.
 For events occurring in 2020, these versions of the forms will be filed with the IRS and developed for distribution recipients and IRA owners and beneficiaries in 2021.
-The FATCA filing requirement and the date of payment for particular reportable death benefits are now numbered on Form 1099-R. Also, the state and local tax items have been renumbered.
+The FATCA filing requirement and the date of payment for particular reportable death benefits now numbered on Form 1099-R. Also, the state and local tax items have been renumbered.

 1099-R Highlights of the changes

 The instructions for Form 1099-R give details on how to report qualified birth or adoption distributions authorized by the SECURE Act.